 Violations of these laws can result in government investigations & disciplinary actions, as well as criminal charges and civil lawsuits by investors and others who were harmed.

 Gibbs Law Group encourages persons who know about possible securities violation to contact the firm.
 Under the SEC whistleblower laws promulgated under the Dodd-Frank Wall Street Reform and Consumer Protection Act, whistleblowers may be receive a reward of up to 30 percent of the recovery for information leading to a successful enforcement action by the SEC and are protected from employer retaliation.
-If you believe that you have information about a securities violation, please contact us at 866.981 4800 or by filling out the form at the right.
+If you believe that you have information about a securities violation, please contact us.